Cookie Policy

 As this video progresses, key ideas will be introduced to invoke discussion.

-The Aztec Empire was formed through an alliance of Tenochtitlan with other city-states in Mesoamerica.
-A complex system of tribute and conquest allowed this empire to dominate and build impressive architecture.
+The Aztec Empire was formed through an alliance of Tenochtitlán with other city-states in Mesoamerica.
+A complex system of tribute and conquest allowed this empire to dominate the region.

 Key Ideas